rascalmicro/rascal-www/_static/forum-rules.markdown

 ## Licensing of forum posts ##

-By posting messages, uploading files, inputting data, or engaging in any other form of communication through any Rascal Micro Site, you are granting Rascal Micro permission to:
+By posting messages, uploading files, inputting data, or engaging in any other form of communication through any Rascal Micro site, you are granting Rascal Micro permission to:
 1. Use, modify, copy, distribute, transmit, publicly display, publicly perform, reproduce, publish, sublicense, create derivative works from, transfer, or sell any such communication; and
 2. Sublicense to third parties the unrestricted right to exercise any of the listed activities.